Viant-Metabolomics/Galaxy-M/README.md

 $> sudo apt-get install icedtea-netx

-b) Download Matlab and Statistics Toolbox (version 2012a) using Download Agent Within your Mathworks website account, navigate to your licenses and start the download products process.
+6b) Download Matlab and Statistics Toolbox (version 2012a) using Download Agent Within your Mathworks website account, navigate to your licenses and start the download products process.
 The site intends you to use their Java ‘webstart’ based Download Agent but there are alternatives.
 The website will try to see that you have Java installed before download.
 If it can’t find your Java JRE but you installed it in the previous step, just click ‘i have java’ and continue.
 A file called Download Agent will start to download.

 Your internet browser may ask if you want to open with IcedTea - feel free to do so.
 Alternatively download the file and then open with IcedTea.
 In theory you ought to be able to do this via the commandline using ‘javaws /path/to/my/file’ but I found this produced an error.
 However, simply opening up a file browser and double clicking on the file automatically opened it with the Iced Tea tool.